badkraft/razorware.pixelbox/README.md

 NOTE: about `import PyLE_Driver` and packages - different platforms require the package be found in a path or loaded from the `sys.path.insert(...)` command.
 Different platforms - Windows, Linux, etc - have different ways to handle finding the package.
 We will standardize this as best as we can.
-<p style="color:red">For now, **if you plan on contributing** to the project, make the necessary changes to
+<span style="color:red">For now, **if you plan on contributing** to the project, make the necessary changes to
 the importing source but do not push the file without consent.
-Doing so will cause your entire change-set to be rejected.</p>
+Doing so will cause your entire change-set to be rejected.</span>

 [conv_1b]: https://github.com/badkraft/razorware.pixelbox/blob/master/repo_images/content_presenters.png "Convention 1b: Presenter Naming Convention"
 [conv_1c]: https://github.com/badkraft/razorware.pixelbox/blob/master/repo_images/content_views.png "Convention 1c: View Naming Convention"